nobe4/nobe4.github.io/_posts/2016-06-26-golfed-dragon-curve.md

     l>8192&&clearInterval(n);

-  })
+  }, 0 /* needed by firefox */)
 }
 </script>

 ---

 _Compatibility note_:
-The _name to number_ hack for the canvas context make this works only on chrome.
+The _name to number_ hack for the canvas context make this works only on Chrome.
 The other browsers does not have the same ordering.
+For this demo, this hack is not used.

 i.e. with Chrome, Firefox and Safari:
 ![compatibility]({{ site.url }}{{ site.image.path }}/posts/golfed-dragon-curve/compat.png)